jhl3676-hub/FOSR-OpenSet-JPR/README.md

 # FOSR-DA
-**Open-Set Recognition of Communication Jamming Using Raw I/Q Data with Domain Adaptation**

-FOSR-DA is a feature-enhanced deep learning framework for open-set recognition of communication jamming directly from raw complex-valued I/Q data.
-The domain adaptation (DA) module is specifically designed to improve the robustness of the Mahalanobis-distance-based open-set classifier under domain shifts.
+FOSR-DA is a feature-enhanced deep learning framework for open-set recognition of communication jamming directly from raw complex-valued I/Q data, with a domain adaptation (DA) module designed for the Mahalanobis-distance classifier.

 This repository provides the official PyTorch implementation of: